OE-FET/customxepr/README.md

 ![CustomXepr structure](/screenshots/CustomXepr_structure.png)

 ## Installation
 Make sure that you have PyQt or PySide installed on your system (all other dependencies will be installed automaticaly).
-Then install CustomXepr by running
+Then install CustomXepr by running in a terminal:
 ```
 $ pip install git+https://github.com/OE-FET/customxepr
 ```
-in you terminal / command prompt.

 CustomXepr depends on its own version of [pyqtgraph](http://www.pyqtgraph.org) which includes some important bug fixes.
 If you previously did not have pyqtgraph installed, the correct version will automatically be downloaded and installed for you.
-Otherwise, please uninstall pyqtgraph and reinstall it form [http://www.github.com/OE-FET/pyqtgraph](http://www.github.com/OE-FET/pyqtgraph) by running
+Otherwise, please uninstall pyqtgraph and then reinstall it form [http://www.github.com/OE-FET/pyqtgraph](http://www.github.com/OE-FET/pyqtgraph) by running:
 ```
 $ pip install git+https://github.com/OE-FET/pyqtgraph
 ```
-in you terminal / command prompt.
 This should not break any other packages which also depend on pyqtgraph.

 ## Instrument communication
 CustomXepr communicates with with the Keithley and MercuryiTC through NI-VISA or pyvisa-py and is therefore independent of the actual interface, e.g., Ethernet, USB, or GPIB.
 Connections to the EPR spectrometer are handled through the Bruker Xepr Python API.